jeffnyman/data_reader/README.md

 [![Gem Version](https://badge.fury.io/rb/data_reader.svg)](http://badge.fury.io/rb/data_reader)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jeffnyman/data_reader/blob/master/LICENSE.md)

-The DataReader gem is used to provide a standard mechanism for providing a YAML data source and loading data from it.
+The DataReader gem is used to provide a standard mechanism for providing a YAML data path and loading data from it.
 DataReader is mainly used as a support gem that can be included by other libraries that need this functionality.

 ## Installation